SorellaLabs/brontes/book/architecture/database/schema/pricing.md

   - **Description:** A list of `DexPrices` for all active tokens in the transaction.
 - **DexPrices**:
   - **Type:** [`DexPrices`](https://github.com/SorellaLabs/brontes/blob/e9935b20922ffcef21471de888dc9d695bc2bd03/crates/brontes-types/src/db/dex.rs#L46)
-  - **Description:** Dex Quote information including the state before and after the transaction and if the pricing originates from a swap or transfer.
+  - **Description:** Dex Quote including the state before and after the transaction and if the pricing originates from a swap or transfer.

 ## CexPrice Table